 Reflection plays a very important role in all these methodologies.
 Including reflection as an integral part of any educational activity has the potential to help students consolidate their competences, as well as to help the teachers learn more about their students' worldview.
 Reflection time is a good opportunity for students to form and express their thoughts and opinions.
 By conducting a reflection process - during or at the end of an educational activity - the teacher can better understand how the students experienced the educational activity, what they learned from it and how they can connect it with their previous knowledge and understanding, as well as with their own lives.
 This, in turn, can guide the teachers to prepare future educational activities that are tailored to the specific context and interests of the students.
 The length and the content of the reflection process need to be adapted to the type of activity carried out.
-For project-based learning the reflection usually focuses on three aspects: the process - how the students experienced the process and what they would do differently in the future; the results - how the students feel about the results; and the competences developed - the ways in which the students will use the competences in the future.
+For project-based learning the reflection usually focuses on three aspects: the process - how the students feel about the results; and the competences developed - the ways in which the students will use the competences in the future.